makrai/notes/goddard94-sem-lex-univ.md

   others who propose _scalar_ notations for semantics, such as 'fuzzy set theory'

 ### 3. Semantic Primitives Principle.
-There exists a finite set of undecomposable
+There is a finite set of undecomposable

  meanings — semantic primitives
  * does not mean that all lexical universals must also be semantic